AbdAlftahSalem/phone_util/README.md

     phone_util: ^replace-with-latest-version
 ```

-Or you can use the command to add dio as a dependency with the latest stable version:
+Or you can use the command to add phone_util as a dependency with the latest stable version:

 ```bash
   dart pub phone_util